Amberskies/Qt3D_The_Amber_Project/README.md

 # Qt3D_The_Amber_Project
-Long Term Game Project useing Qt3D  in VS2017 with the Qt VS Tools Please remember to check Microsoft and Qt's Terms and Conditions if you wish to use this code for anything but FUN! - smiles.
+Long Term Game Project useing Qt3D  in VS2017 with the Qt VS Tools.

+Please remember to check Microsoft and Qt's Terms and Conditions if you wish to use this code for anything but FUN! - smiles.